MASTER SWITCH SERIES

 One load resistor is required per on/off switch on the wall, unless the load resistor is installed directly at the consumer.

 Alternative to demand switch: Shielded cables or shielding materials

 With shielded power cables the general problem of alternating electric fields does not arise at all.
 However, the possibility of this is usually only possible in the case of large-scale renovation or house construction.
 The subsequent replacement of electrical cables is usually much more complex and also very expensive.
-An effective alternative to shielded electrical cables are shielding materials.
+An effective alternative to shielded electrical cables are Shielding is the protection from the effects of external fault zones and environmental influences (on a person's health most of the time). materials.
 This can also be used to prevent alternating electric fields of the current from being generated within the room or reaching into the room.

 Attention to metal in bed – an essential factor

 The mattress, duvet cover and bed linen must be taken into account in case of electrical fields.
 Especially when using spring mattresses or bed pads with silver threads, people literally draw electricity into bed.
-It is the wrong way to invest in a mains cut-off switch and at the same time sleep on a mattress or bed cover with silver threads, which in turn can effectively attract electrosmog as a powerful antenna!
+It is the wrong way to invest in a mains cut-off switch and at the same time sleep on a mattress or bed cover with silver threads, which in turn can effectively attract Electrosmog is a colloquial term for all emissions from electric, magnetic, and electromagnetic fields. as a powerful antenna!